-Have you heard of Canine bloat?
-Read ahead to find out what causes Bloat in Dogs, how to prevent it, and if your dog is susceptible.
+Have you heard of canine bloat?
+Read on to find out what causes bloat in dogs, how to prevent it, and to learn if your dog is susceptible.

 Canine Bloat: It doesn’t sound like anything to worry about, but this life-threatening condition deserves our full attention.
 Officially known as Gastric Dilatation-Volvulus (GDV), it’s a condition that requires emergency treatment since a dog can die from it within several hours.